scollier/ansible-ami-builder/docs/getting-started.md

 # Getting started with AAB

+## General Overview

+AAB builds AMIs in 4 steps

+* Provisions a instance on AWS using the RHEL base AMI ID that you specify.
+Everything starts from there.
+* AAB then registers that instance with route53 so you can ssh into it via public hostname.
+* Next AAB configures the instance using playbooks that are called by roles that you specify.
+This is completely customizable.
+* Finally, AAB creates an AMI from that image that you can use for other projects

 ## Prerequisites

+* Configured AWS VPC, routes, security groups, private key
 * boto
 * AWS account with keys to make API calls
 * AWS private key to log into instances